YCRG-Labs/gvae-tme/analysis/README.md

 2. CISC-style baseline
 3. scSynO-style baseline

-However, marker-based annotation + scSyn0-style baseline require real data with gene expression.
+However, marker-based annotation + scSyn0-style baseline requires real data with gene expression.

 ## Metrics:

-**Precision**: Of cells flagged as rare, how many are truly rare?
+- **Precision**: Of cells flagged as rare, how many are truly rare?
-**Recall**: Of truly rare cells, how many did we find?
+- **Recall**: Of truly rare cells, how many did we find?
-**F1 Score**: Harmonic mean of precision and recall **AUROC**: How well the method ranks rare vs. non-rare cells **Overlap**: Cells identified by both GVAE and baseline (high-confidence candidates)
+- **F1 Score**: Harmonic mean of precision and recall
+- **AUROC**: How well the method ranks rare vs. non-rare cells
+- **Overlap**: Cells identified by both GVAE and baseline (high-confidence candidates)

 ## Expected Behavior (for now)